andreaseno/TwitterAnalysis/README.md

 ### Project Type

-This is a sentiment analysis project with a unique angle of comparing  traditional statistics and AI/ML models such as BERT transformers and LSTM networks.
+This is a sentiment analysis project with a unique angle of comparing traditional statistics and AI/ML models such as BERT transformers and XGBoost.
 Our analysis will include metrics like accuracy, recall, and precision and will consider the detection of sarcasm and complex sentiments.

 ## Data Source
 The Twitter data used in this project is sourced from the PostgreSQL Twitter database.
 The dataset contains tweets collected over a specific timeframe and stored in a structured format.
-Prior to analysis, the data will be preprocessed to remove noise and irrelevant information.Additionally, we are referencing the following external datasets and resources to aid our research:
+Prior to analysis, the data will be preprocessed to remove noise and irrelevant information.
+Additionally, we are referencing the following external datasets and resources to aid our research:

 ## Methodology
 We will employ a combination of traditional statistical analysis and AI/ML techniques for sentiment analysis:
 - **Traditional Statistical Analysis**: Justin will utilize SAS and SAS Text Miner to perform statistical analysis on the Twitter data.
 This approach may involve lexicon-based methods and other statistical techniques.
 - **AI/ML Sentiment Analysis**: Owen will implement AI/ML models using Python and libraries such as TensorFlow, Keras, and Scikit-Learn.
-This approach may include using BERT transformers, LSTM networks, and other deep learning models.
+This approach may include using BERT transformers and feeding their embeddings into an XGBoost Model.

 ## Evaluation Metrics
 We will evaluate the performance of our sentiment analysis methods using the following metrics: